Google Glass is back (sort of) and other augmented reality glasses projects

-Remember Google Glass, the first augmented reality (AR) glasses that Google released back in 2013?
+Remember Google Glass, the first augmented reality glasses that Google released back in 2013?

 Whilst many thought the product was cool, it didn’t really take off and Google ditched production of the specs in 2015.